Ms Kate Headley1, Ms Sophie Phillips1, Ms Kelsey Stalker1

 This presentation will outline the critical and practical considerations for development of a consumer-driven meaningful activities program.
 The qualitative therapeutic outcomes will be discussed and showcased through feedback provided by young people engaged in the program.
 The Occupational Therapists and Speech Pathologist will share their reflections of therapeutic benefits, the impact of consumer engagement and future considerations.

-Since graduating from the University of Newcastle in 2001, Kate has worked extensively in the disability sector providing direct therapeutic interventions, clinical supervision, community capacity building projects and student education.
+Since graduating as a speech pathologist in 2001, Kate has been passionate about working with vulnerable populations.
+Kate has worked extensively in the disability sector delivering direct therapeutic interventions, clinical supervision, community capacity building projects and student education.
 Kate’s work across Western NSW has helped her develop her knowledge of the unique challenges faced by allied health providers living in rural and remote communities.
 Kate is a certified Key Word Sign presenter and a trainer in Inclusive Communication and Behaviour Support.
-Kate currently works as part of a multidisciplinary team providing trauma treatment to children living in Out Of Home Care.
+Kate currently works as part of a multidisciplinary team providing trauma treatment to children living in Out of Home Care.